Snakes and Earrings: Japanese publication

 Snakes and Earrings won the 27th Subaru Literary Prize (すばる文学賞, Subaru Bungakushō) for unpublished stories in 2003.
 The story was published for the first time in the November 2003 issue of the literary magazine Shōsetsu Subaru.
 In January 2004, Snakes and Earrings won the 130th Akutagawa Prize.
 While Snakes and Earrings was the overall favorite of the Akutagawa Prize committee, the award was shared with Risa Wataya for her story Keritai Senaka, making the 20-year old Kanehara and the 19-year old Wataya the youngest winners in the prize's history.
 Akutagawa Prize committee member Ryū Murakami particularly praised the "radical depiction of our time" in the winning works.

 Kanehara appeared at the Akutagawa Prize announcement ceremony wearing "an off-the-shoulder, cut jersey shirt with exposed bra straps, a flared mini skirt, stiletto heels, mid-thigh nylons, multiple earrings and grey-tinted contact lenses".
 Press accounts of the event contrasted Kanehara's youthful, street-style image with the image of the "demure and old-fashioned" Wataya.
-Interviews and photos of the winning authors appeared not only in national newspapers, but also in Japanese editions of GQ and Cosmopolitan as well as the adult-oriented magazine Weekly Playboy.
+Interviews and photos of the winning authors appeared not only in national newspapers, but also in Japanese editions of GQ and Cosmopolitan as well as Weekly Playboy.
 Kanehara's interviews often discussed troubles in her personal life, such as thoughts of suicide and self-harm, reinforcing the public perception of Kanehara as an authentic narrator of Japanese youth culture.

-The "unprecedented commercialization" of Kanehara's image raised questions about her novel's literary merits.
+Kanehara's image, and in particular what Rachel DiNitto has called the "unprecedented commercialization" of that image, raised questions about her novel's literary merits.
 Critics claimed that Snakes and Earrings was chosen for its marketing value to younger audiences, and that its selection was evidence of declining literary standards, but much of the criticism focused on Kanehara rather than on the novel.
 In an English-language review of both Akutagawa Prize winning novels, Janet Ashby of The Japan Times criticized the "element of sexism" in the media hype over the two novelists, but also observed that both stories were "somewhat of a letdown", with Snakes and Earrings having a "particularly unsatisfactory ending".

-After winning the Akutagawa Prize, Snakes and Earrings was republished alongside Wataya's winning story in the literary magazine Bungeishunjū.
+After winning the Akutagawa Prize, Snakes and Earrings was republished alongside Wataya's winning story in the literary magazine Bungei Shunjū.
 The story was also republished in book form by Shueisha.
-Within three months of the prize announcement, the Bungeishunjū issue containing the prize-winning stories had sold over 1.1 million copies, and the book edition of Snakes and Earrings had sold over 500,000 copies.
+Within three months of the prize announcement, the Bungei Shunjū issue containing the prize-winning stories had sold over 1.1 million copies, doubling the magazine's usual sales, and the book edition of Snakes and Earrings had sold over 500,000 copies.
 Contemporary coverage noted that many middle-aged men bought Kanehara's work, but preferred the magazine edition to the book edition, as the book cover was designed to appeal to women readers.
 The unusual sales numbers and media spectacle surrounding the book drew international attention, including a profile in The New York Times that called the novel "a powerful portrait of this post-bubble generation".